War horses are useless for victory; their great strength cannot save.

 Four million horses died on the Western Front, through rifle, machine guns, shells and exhaustion.
 85,000 of those who survived the war were then utilised as horse meat, half a million horses were sold to French farmers and only 60,000 returned to Britain.
 Yet despite these odds, this was an environment in which Warrior seemed to thrive, and give heart to a whole army.
 In 2014 Warrior was posthumously awarded the Dickin medal for his bravery.

 Jack Seely and Horses

-In 1894 while on a diplomatic mission in Egypt, which involved giving an Arab tribe some bags of gold to reward their loyalty, Seely, then aged 25, was given some advice which he would take to heart for the rest of his life.
-The sheikh told him:
+In 1894 at the age of 25 while on a diplomatic mission in Egypt, which involved giving an Arab tribe some bags of gold to reward their loyalty, Seely was given some advice which he would take to heart for the rest of his life.
+The sheikh told him,

 Your people treat the dog as your friend and the horse as your slave.
 With us Arabs it is the other way round.
 Ours is the better plan.
 Every man should have one horse he cares for beyond anything else.